Second cohort of fellows selected

 - support to convene a workshop with collaborators at STIAS;

 - lecturer replacement subsidy for the fellow’s home institution during residency periods.

 The programme is aimed at African scholars who have obtained a doctoral degree within the preceding seven years and who hold an academic position at a university or research institution anywhere in Africa.
 Candidates should have established a research programme and have completed a post-doctoral fellowship or equivalent post-PhD programme.
 All disciplines are considered.

-Download the applications documents of the 2017 call below:
+The applications documents of the 2017 call are available for reference: